na-na-hi/renget/archive/axpio.md

 Hiding in Plain Sight (Featuring Gloria and Faolán): https://rentry.org/9acqo Hiding in Plain Sight P2: https://rentry.org/7cfis
-The Flower and The Bee (Featuring Ioni and Florana): https://rentry.org/i5zen
+The Flower and The Bee (Featuring Ioni and Florana): https://rentry.org/i5zen The Bee, The Flower, and The Hound (Featuring Florana, Ioni, and Faolán): https://rentry.org/np68b

 -> • ───────────────── • <-
 -> **Current List of writings/requests to do:** <-